netxms/netxms-doc/admin/installation.rst

 Desktop Management Console
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

+Due to limitation of Eclipse platform used to build the Management Console, only x64 build is provided.

  1. Make sure you have 64-bit Java version 11 or 15 installed you your system.
-    Due to limitation of Eclipse platform used to build the Management Console, only x64 build is provided.

  2. Download the latest version from http://www.netxms.org/download.
-You will need Linux installer(named nxmc-VERSION-linux-gtk-x64.tar.gz, for example nxmc-3.4.178-linux-gtk-x64.tar.gz).
+You will need Linux installer (named nxmc-VERSION-linux-gtk-x64.tar.gz, for example nxmc-3.4.178-linux-gtk-x64.tar.gz).

  3. Expand package to your preferred directory using command: